makrai/notes/bostan18-text-emo-corpora.md

       * In addition, manual inspection shows that this data is comparably noisy
       * generally worse performance on Twitter data than on most other domains
 * as for annotation procedures: these experiments allow almost for no judgement
-  * most of the datasets use expert annotation and we only have few examples
+  * most of the datasets use expert annotation
   * the crowdsourced datasets are more difficult: might be due to a more noise

 ### Cross-corpus emotion classification